-- how to tell if your avocado is ripe
+- how to tell if your avocado is ripe - without cutting it!

-- how to cut an avocado
+- how to safely cut an avocado

 How to tell if an avocado is ripe

-- Pull out the stem: if the stem does not want to come out, it is likely not ready.
+- Remove stem - Pull out the stem: if the stem does not want to come out, it is likely not ready.
 If the stem comes out and it is a nice bright green underneath, it looks perfect!
 If it is brown under the stem, your avocado may be overripe.

 How to cut an avocado

-- use a large, sharp knife and hit the pit with it.
+Use a large, sharp knife and hit the pit with it.
 Twist and pull the pit out.

-You can also peel the avocado, and place it pit-side down on the cutting board to get perfect, thin slices.
+Tip - You can also peel the avocado, and place it pit-side down on the cutting board to get perfect, thin slices.

 After removing the pit, you can cut your avocado in all sorts of shapes:

-- cubes- perfect for avocado salsa, or serving in a salad
+- Cubes- perfect for avocado salsa, or serving in a salad

-- slices- perfect for serving on toast, or on the side of a salad
+- Slices- perfect for serving on toast, or on the side of a salad

-- mashed- perfect for guacamole, or serving on toast
+- Mashed- perfect for guacamole, or serving on toast

 Looking for some easy avocado recipes?
 I've got you covered!